venam/updater/README.md

 ##Venam updater

-This is an updaater program that comes with a frontend.
+This is an updater program that comes with a frontend.
 It shows updates about:
 * packages
 * news